CathyQian/website/_posts/2020-11-30-Job_Hunting_Amid_The_Pandemic.md

 - **Personal Website**.
 A good personal website is an effective marketing tool to your personal brand and career in the long run.
 It is also a good way to force yourself to learn and make progress all the time.
 However, maintaining a good personal website requires consistent devotion out of regular working hours.
 If you don't have one yet, start one now and add content gradually, so that it maybe useful in your next job hunt.

 ### Network Network Network
+I realized I got a majority of opportunities through my network.
+Some are from undergraduate alumini whose hiring manager happened to be hiring, some are from former colleagues who jumped to other companies and is hiring for his new team.
+My current manager also helped me circulate my resume around internally to anyone who might be hiring.
+The response rate for roles I simply apply online is much lower.

 Network is something you have to do all the time, not only when you are looking for a job. **Effective networking starts with offering value to others.** When you are still on the job, try to know your peers outside of your own department, schedule a coffee or chit-chat with them, ask if there is anything you can help.
 Network online is becoming more and more important nowadays.
 Go to conferences or webinars, ask good questions and have conversations afterwards.
 Read articles on LinkedIn or Medium or other blogs, and try to exchange ideas with the authors.

 ### Figure out what you are looking for in your next role